eth-ait/aitwebsite/_publications/2020/eve.md

 <h3>Abstract</h3>
 <p align="justify">
 Estimating eye-gaze from images alone is a challenging task,in large parts due to un-observable person-specific factors.
 Achieving high accuracy typically requires labeled data from test users which may not be attainable in real applications.
 We observe that there exists a strong relationship between what users are looking at and the appearance of the user’s eyes.
 In response to this understanding, we propose a novel dataset and accompanying method which aims to explicitly learn these semantic and temporal relationships.
 Our video dataset consists of time-synchronized screen recordings, user-facing camera views, and eye gaze data, which allows for new benchmarks in temporal gaze tracking as well as label-free refinement of gaze.
 Importantly, we demonstrate that the fusion of information from visual stimuli as well as eye images can lead towards achieving performance similar to literature-reported figures acquired through supervised personalization.
-Our final method yields significant performance improvements on our proposed EVE dataset, with up to 28% improvement in Point-of-Gaze estimates (resulting in 2.49◦ in angular error), paving the path towards high-accuracy screen-based eye tracking purely from webcam sensors.
-The dataset and reference source code are available at <a href="https://ait.ethz.ch/projects/2020/EVE" target="_blank">https://ait.ethz.ch/projects/2020/EVE</a>
+Our final method yields significant performance improvements on our proposed EVE dataset, with up to 28% improvement in Point-of-Gaze estimates (resulting in 2.49 degrees in angular error), paving the path towards high-accuracy screen-based eye tracking purely from webcam sensors.
 </p>
 <hr />